aleesteele/aleesteele.github.io/_posts/2024-03-18-governance-one.md

 _18.03.2024:  A few weeks ago, I recently wrote this summary about formalising working groups for governance with The Turing Way for Gracielle Higino's lab meeting at the Computational Biodiversity Science and Services (BIOS2).
 They were going through a similar process, and while I wasn't able to attend the meeting, I drafted a short summary of the process of creating working groups for their notes.
 In the time since, I've decided to expand it into a broader blog, as it helps to summarise the different stages of governance that we've gone through in The Turing Way community._

-# On Governance (or how I stopped worrying and learned how to love the process) - Part 1
+# On Governance with The Turing Way (or how I stopped worrying and learned how to love the process) - Part 1

 Talk to anyone in the open source space (or really anyone who has experience with organisational governance, community organising, or formalisation more broadly) and they'll all say the same thing: **governance is *hard***!